 - Check your baseline internet speed – If your connection speed is slow, to begin with, a VPN cannot do anything about it.

 - Try different VPN protocols – The VPN protocol and the transport-layer protocol you use (TCP or UDP) directly affect your Internet connection speed.

 - Change your VPN server location – Switching to a closer or less overloaded VPN server can resolve any connection speed issues you experience.

-- Use a wired connection – WiFi is a great utility but nothing can replace a good old-fashioned Ethernet connection.
-Especially if you have multiple devices connected to your WiFi connection consider switching performance-critical devices to a wired connection to avoid contention for on the same transmission channel.
+- Use a wired connection – WiFi is a great utility, but nothing can replace a good old-fashioned Ethernet connection.
+If you have multiple devices connected to your WiFi connection, consider switching performance-critical devices to a wired connection to avoid contention on the same transmission channel.

 - Restart your smartphone or computer – This one will never get old either.